Latency/AsyncTask/README.md

 The goal was to reduce time & development costs in validating efforts for risk mitigation serving as a universal multi-functional paradigm.
 Any developer can therefore use it to construct new code with the same underlying mechanics and reduce boilerplate code.

-When we reference an <i>Object Relational Mapped</i> sub-system it means it is polymorphic and is generic by convention that doesn't depend on specific references to types.
-Think of it as a universal template which can inject the types in question as its specified type parameter and let any of the mapping be done under the hood in a <i>dynamic</i> manor.

 Some nice things about the C# language is that it is far superior to Java and can detect within a certain tolerance what the type might be so that the type parameter can be omitted from its calling convention.
 Note that both languages have Reflection built-in, which technically makes it is possible to drill down many OSI layers and pull out information used for dynamic / RT calling conventions.